ABOUT

 (RIKEN Brain Science Institute; Lab Head, Dr. Katsuhiko Mikoshiba)

-Germany member Dr. Stephanie Griemsmann
+Dr. Stephanie Griemsmann

 Dr. Nikolaj Klöcker Lab